DeveIopmentSpace/.github/profile/README.md

 # DevSpace (Development Space)

 DevSpace is an organization that hosts multiple projects created by our developers.
-These projects are designed to help users and enhance the overall experience on Windows, GNU/Linux, and, to some extent, macOS.
+These projects are designed to help users and enhance the overall experience on Windows, Linux, and, to some extent, macOS.

 ## Join Our Community